aljachimiak/fur/README.md

 Using `vagrant up` should give bring up a Fedora 19 box.
 The box has been configured to add your project folder to the `$PATH` so you can quickly test scripts.

+## Thanks!
+A big thank you to [Dave Jachimiak](https://github.com/davejachimiak) for providing the Ruby logic.
+This project would not have been possible without his help!

 ## Fedora 19?
 Yup.
 Because of this:
 ```bash